Page 1 of 1

 by pljms

 'On My Own' from 'Les Misérables' may not be as familiar to us as the Bacharach/Bayer Sager song with the same title but I see that it has been recorded more than three times as much.
-The first recording by Frances Ruffelle was released just a matter of weeks before the record by Patti Labelle and Michael McDonald of the Bacharach tune first saw the light of day.
+The first recording by Frances Ruffelle was released just a matter of weeks before Patti Labelle and Michael McDonald's record of the Bacharach tune.

-Re: Hits written by others with the same titles used for Bacharach songs
+Re: Songs written by others with familiar Bacharach titles

 Posted: Thu Sep 19, 2024 7:45 am